felixchung1248/data-fabric-accelerator/README.md

 microk8s dashboard-proxy
 ```

-5. (Optional) Run the below setup scripts as below to install Helm if your machine doesn't have it
+5. (Optional) Re-login your machine.
+Run the below setup scripts as below to install Helm if your machine doesn't have it
 ```bash
 ./data-fabric-accelerator/setup_helm.sh ## can skip if the machine has installed Helm
 ```